 6. Where can I recycle books in Texas?

-If you are based in Texas, you can check out Recycled Books Records CDs, DFW Book Recycling, or Recycled Reads Bookstore.
+Based in Texas, you can check out Recycled Books Records CDs, DFW Book Recycling, or Recycled Reads Bookstore.
 If you want a schedule for a recycling and reuse drop-off center, check out AustinTexas.gov.

 7. Where do I recycle books in San Diego?

-There are several places you can recycling your books if you live in San Diego.
+There are several places you can recycle your books if you live in San Diego.
 Some of the places are Friends of the San Diego Public Library, Recycling Center San Diego, Sand Diego Free E-Waste Drop Off, etc. You can also sell your books online if it’s in good condition.

 8. Where can I recycle books in California?